A7med23/obsidian-sync/Dont die.md

 Don't think your soldiers seeing ghosts is a bit weird?

 Truths in plain sight but they’re denying
+Own the banks and the media, still caught lying

 Soon you’ll be a relic of the past, yahoo